Aerial survey view of Devil's KitchenAerial survey · USDA NAIP · public domain

 A woman's screams heard in the woodsApparition of a young man on the creek bridgeGeneral sense of dread in the valley

 Several death legends are collected at Devil's Kitchen.
-The best-known concerns a woman, named in folklore accounts as Mary Moore Newman, said to have been strangled in the woods behind Key's Castle, with her body later recovered from a well across the state line in Muscadine, Alabama.
+The best-known concerns a local woman said to have been strangled in the woods behind Key's Castle, with her body later recovered from a well across the state line in Muscadine, Alabama.
 Visitors say her screams can be heard in the woods.
-This story is repeated consistently across the regional haunted-place sources, but it has not been independently confirmed here in news or court records, so the victim's name and the details are presented as folklore rather than established fact.
+This story is repeated consistently across the regional haunted-place sources, but the specific details have not been independently confirmed in news or court records and are presented as local folklore.

 A second legend describes a young man — sometimes seen in a blue windbreaker on a creek bridge — whose friends abandoned him there as a prank; he is said to have fallen into the creek and drowned, and is reported to wait on the bridge for friends who never return.